United Way Supported Programs & Member Agencies

 4-H Leaders Association of Harrison County

-Youth Development Extension Agent - Jason Burnside
+Youth Development Extension Agent - TBA

 Encourages youth to take on leadership roles, promote life skills, and get involved in their community through various 4-H and youth development programs.